google/WebFundamentals/src/content/en/fundamentals/native-hardware/recording-audio/index.md

 * Upload it to a server by attaching to an `XMLHttpRequest`
 * Pass it through the Web Audio API and apply filters on to it

-Whilst this method of getting access to audio data is ubiquitous, it is the least appealing option.
+Whilst using the input element method of getting access to audio data is ubiquitous, it is the least appealing option.
 We really want to get access to the microphone and provide a nice experience directly in the page.

 ## Access the microphone interactively